Davis Food Co-op

 Buying In Bulk

 The bulk bins are sumptuous with a wide variety of choices.
-Since the store has a large customer base, the bulk items are fresh.
-I love bringing my own containers and weighing and labeling them.
-The clerks are skilled at weighing the container and subtracting its weight from the bulk goods.
+Since the store has a large customer base, the bulk items remain fresh.
+It’s joyful to bring your own containers and weigh and label them.
+Skilled checkout clerks weigh the filled container and subtracting its weight from the bulk goods.

 It's a sense of satisfaction knowing that I'm taking less plastic home with me.
 I fill various types and sizes of glass Mason jars with colorful beans, nuts and lentils.
 They are a source of visual delight sitting on my kitchen counter.